wowi42/wowi.io/content/blog/Hiring-test-for-devops.md

 >- Docker 1.10
 >- Wordpress official Docker image https://hub.docker.com/_/wordpress/

-Ubuntu 14.04 + Docker 1.10, why not up to date software?
+Ubuntu 14.04 + Docker 1.10, why not up to date software (2016/10)?
 Like Ubuntu 16.04 (LTS) and Docker 1.12?
 Or even better, an OS designed for this: CoreOS or Rancher.
 Docker is one of the software which is interacting a lot with the linux kernel, and the only solution to have a good kernel in 14.04.5 is to do a dist-upgrade to instal *lts-xenial to have an up to date kernel.
 Furthermore, they were talking about Terraform before, why not anymore?

 >In developing the solution, use GitHub/BitBucket and try to keep a decent commit history of how you approached the project.